 a.
 Policy ED 1.1 Corridor Revitalization, Stimulate the revitalization and redevelopment of Raleigh's aging commercial corridors and centers through the use of targeted economic development programs, zoning, land use regulations, public investments in infrastructure, and incentives.
-The proposed rezoning will help revitalize the Blue Ridge Corridor and activate a mostly-vacant site adjacent to the NC Museum of Art with new, multifamily residential development that incorporates small-scale commercial uses.
+The proposed rezoning will help revitalize the Blue Ridge Corridor and activate a key intersection of the Corridor with new, multifamily residential development that incorporates small-scale commercial uses.

 b.
 Policy ED 1.2 Mixed-use Redevelopment, Promote mixed-use redevelopment strategies as a means of enhancing economic development in commercial corridors and creating transit- and pedestrian-friendly environments.
 The Neighborhood Mixed Use designation will allow for more flexibility of commercial uses to activate the mixed-use, transit- and pedestrian-friendly development of the property.
-These job-creating uses will be accessible by the nearby GoRaleigh bus lines and stops near to the site.
+These job-creating uses will be accessible by the nearby GoRaleigh bus lines and stops near the site.